afnanfdz/afnanfdz/README.md

 --->
 <hr>

 I'm Afnan!
-Most folks call me that in real life, so you may too.
-Online, I'm known as Vuc (formerly Vucirrha, but most have difficulty pronouncing that).
 I'm Malaysian, and I'm studying in the University of Illinois at Urbana-Champaign.
-My favorite Pokémon is Vulpix, and more generally, my favorite animal is the red fox!
+My favorite Pokémon is Vulpix, and more generally, my favorite animal is the fox!

 Bear with me!
 I have a lot to learn, and there's so much I want to do.